sigmdel/xiao_esp32c3_wifi_switch/README.md

 ## 11_with_wm

 A Wi-Fi manager is added.
-Well, that's a bit pretentious; only an alternate root Web is provided.
+Well, that's a bit pretentious; only an alternate root HTML page is provided.
 When the Wi-Fi switch has lost the connection to the wireless network for more than a specified time interval (5 minutes as defined in the default user configuration), it starts an access point.
 It will be necessary to log onto that new Wi-Fi network, named `KITCHENLIGHT-AP` with `12345678` as a password, to open the Web server to get access to a form used to specify the Wi-Fi credentials and from there try to connect to the Wi-Fi network.
 As soon as a Wi-Fi connection is established, the access point is brought down.

 This required adding two new commands